elninowang/CarND-Advanced-Lane-Lines/writeup.md

 i have 2 idea to imporve it
 - hitgram not from left to right, i what to changed from middle to 2 sides
 - the 2 lines must be paralleled, can not be cross, i can use the the curvature becuase the 2 line curvature nearly the same

+But i use this to challenge_video.mp4 and harder_challenge_video.mp4 is not good.

+There are reasons may be failed: curve is very crooked, or have other things are similar to the line

+Maybe i must find another way to find curve